-Communications is an integral part of any development/humanitarian project or programme.
-A dynamic communication strategy will raise the profile of an organization as it includes engaging messages/mission statements, brand management, media toolkits, curated social [media] networks, and strong relationships with donors, partners, the public and media.
+Communications is an integral part of any development/humanitarian initiative.
+A dynamic communication strategy will raise the profile of an organization through the telling of compelling stories, sharing of engaging messages/mission statements, strong brand management, creation of media toolkits, curation of social [media] networks, and fostering strong relationships with partners, the public, and media.

-Employed as a global 'humanitarian mercenary' (aka: freelance Communication and Development Advisor) my work entails the above plus strategic planning, coordination, writing, editing, photography and reporting.
-These elements bridge the divide between an organization, external partners, civil society and those that matter most: the people at the heart of each and every programme.
+Employed as a global 'humanitarian mercenary' (aka: freelance Communication and Development Advisor) my work entails the above along with strategic planning, coordination, research and mapping, writing, liaising, media development, behavioural change, and reporting.
+I use these elements to bridge the divide between an organization, external partners, civil society and those that matter most: the people at the heart of every initiative.

-I work everywhere.
-Anywhere.
-Although, the bulk of my experience comes from Africa, the Middle East, South Asia and Europe.
+I've been everywhere.
+Will work almost anywhere.
+The bulk of my experience comes from Africa, the Middle East, Asia, and Europe.

-I work predominantly in the field of humanitarian aid and development but this has widened to include local and international media outlets and private sector companies.
+Although I work predominantly in the field of humanitarian aid and development, this has widened to include local and international media outlets, universities, public art foundations, and private sector companies.

-My client roster includes: multiple United Nations (UN) organizations + International Development Research Centre (IDRC) + Danish Centre for Culture and Development (CKU) + City of Victoria + ActionAid International + CARE + Tadamon + Centre for the Development of People (CEDEP) + International Research and Exchanges Board (IREX) + Bill and Melinda Gates Foundation + International Committee of the Red Cross + Transparency International + Siemens + Samsung France + L'Oréal.
+My client roster includes: multiple United Nations organizations + Confluence Philanthropy + International Development Research Centre (IDRC) + Danish Centre for Culture and Development (CKU) + City of Victoria + ActionAid International + CARE + Tadamon + Centre for the Development of People (CEDEP) + International Research and Exchanges Board (IREX) + Bill and Melinda Gates Foundation + International Committee of the Red Cross + Transparency International + University of Minnesota + Siemens + Samsung France + L'Oréal.